 There is a variety of extra-curricular activities, including theatre trips to the Globe and the Royal Shakespeare Company, conferences, poetry readings and visits to museums such as the Fitzwilliam in Cambridge.

-At least 7 Grade 4s at GCSE in a range of subjects including Maths and English.
-A Grade 4 or equivalent is required in English Literature if taken at GCSE level.
+At least 7 Grade 4s at GCSE in a range of subjects including Maths; Grade 5 in English Language and Grade 5 in English Literature if taken at GCSE level.